- All volunteers must be at least 18 years of age.

 Volunteers work on a team to do airport pick-ups and drop-offs.
 Volunteers also help assemble gifts for our incoming cast members and frame cast headshots for the lobby wall.
-They might also help with the cast dinners and opening nights.

 Volunteers work on a team that is assigned by specific day/night of the week.
 Bar volunteers are needed for every production held in the Theatre (season productions, limited engagements, Conservatory performances, etc.).
 The Theatre has a full bar (liquors, wine, beer, champagne, water and soda, plus snacks and candy).

 Volunteers with good customer service skills and computer experience assist the Box Office with ticket sales, will-call, and general ticket information.

-Volunteers help with large mailings, assist in the Imagine Room during evening performances, assist as Green Room greeters, oversee VIP parking, help with special events, help with filing/data entry, among other duties.
+Volunteers assist in the Imagine Room during evening performances, assist as Green Room greeters, oversee VIP parking, help with special events, help with filing/data entry, among other duties.

 Volunteer needs include helping at the subscription tables and making subscription renewal phone calls (both end-of-season).

 Volunteers help backstage for Conservatory productions.
 Volunteers with sewing experience may assist the wardrobe/costume shop.
 There is a team of production runners who are all-purpose volunteers during tech week (the week prior to each new show).
-Volunteers also may be needed at the Theatre's scene shop to help with basic painting, errand running, etc.
+Volunteers also may be needed at the Theatre's scene shop to help with basic painting, etc.

 Parking Shuttle Associates drive the Theatre’s 8-passenger golf cart between the front doors of the Theatre and the overflow parking area located on the Eastern side of the First United Methodist Church of Jupiter-Tequesta.
 The shuttle transports patrons, volunteers and staff to the Theatre prior to performance and back to the overflow parking area at the end of performance.
 The Shuttle Driver has an assigned Theatre parking space when on duty.